Dévastation-class ironclad: Modifications

 Both ships were modernized several times throughout their careers.
 Dévastation had her main battery guns replaced with four 320 mm 20-caliber M1875–81 guns, and an additional four 47 mm revolver cannon and two 37 mm revolvers were added.
 Her armament was altered again in 1896, a pair of 65 mm quick-firing guns were added, the 47 mm revolvers were replaced with six single-barrel 47 mm quick-firing guns, and the number of 37 mm revolver cannon was increased to twenty.
 In 1901, Dévastation had a new, armored conning tower installed in place of the original light structure.
 The new tower had 80 mm of armor plate on the sides.
 At the same time, her propulsion system was replaced with new vertical triple-expansion steam engines and twelve Belleville boilers of the water-tube type.
 Work on the ship was finished in 1902.

-In 1894, Courbets light armament was revised to include eighteen 65 mm guns and seven 37 mm revolver cannon.
+In 1894, Courbet's light armament was revised to include eighteen 65 mm guns and seven 37 mm revolver cannon.
 More extensive work was carried out in 1897, when the ship received a new, larger conning tower with 80 mm of armor plate.
 The light guns that had been present in her upper fighting tops were removed, as were the two forward torpedo tubes.
 In addition, the gun shields fitted to the barbette guns were replaced with vertical armor plates on the front.
 The ship also received new fire-tube boilers to replace the worn-out boilers.
 The Navy had intended to completely rearm the ship, but a change in naval ministers led to a shift in priorities, so the alterations to the main and secondary batteries were deferred.
 Additional work was carried out between September 1899 and December 1900.
 Her existing masts and bowsprit were removed, and two larger military masts with two fighting tops apiece were installed in their place.
 Her 270 mm guns were removed; the bow position received a 138.6 mm 30-caliber M1881/84 gun, while the three barbette positions had 240 mm 40-caliber M1893 guns.
 Her light battery was revised again slightly, to sixteen of the 47 mm guns, eight 37 mm revolvers, and two 37 mm guns.